 During this unprecedented time, the Village Veterinary Clinic of Hamburg will remain open for our community.
 In New York State veterinarians have been deemed essential.
 We are seeing emergency, sick, and other essential health visits per the guidelines put in place by the New York State governor’s office.
 We will also continue to have surgery and physical therapy which is essential for our pet’s health.

 When you arrive for your appointment, you should remain in your car.
-You will call on your cell phone (716-646-4023) to check-in for your appointment.
+You will call or text on your cell phone (716-646-4023) to check-in for your appointment.

 We have had a VERY large increase in call volume.
 Any transactions, appointment check-ins, calls to make appointments, medical or emergency calls have tied up our phone lines.